 Then in my mid twenties, married and a father of two, I had an encounter with my Savior...and suddenly Christmas took on a new meaning.
 It was no longer just lights and glitter and decorations and gifts...

 But the crush of every day life and the tyranny of the urgent have a tendency to push the important things aside.
-Couple that with a job that caters to the retail industry - where for two months of the year everyone worships at the altar of commercialism and insanity prevails - and too many Christmases have raced by in a blur, stacked up and forgotten like so much dried cord wood.
+Couple that with a job that caters to the retail industry - where for 2 hectic months of the year everyone worships at the altar of commercialism and insanity prevails - and too many Christmases have raced by in a blur, stacked up and forgotten like so much dried cord wood.

 I'm finally ready to change that.
 Yes, it's late in the game, but time hasn't expired...yet.